-Join Richard Harrington for an in-depth discussion in this video Creating custom actions, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video Creating custom actions, part of Photoshop: Automation.

 Now that we've worked with some of the built-in actions, as well as third…party actions, let's take a look at building some of our own from scratch.…I'm going to share a few techniques with you to give you some ideas on how to put…actions together, but feel free to experiment on your…own or record some of your own favorite techniques.…Let's reset the action panel…and make a new set.
 Putting in your name.…And of course replace your name with your actual name and actions.…